yeboyebo/vivo-medical/wp-content/plugins/smart-slider-3/readme.txt

 = 6.
 Is Smart Slider 3 is totally responsive? =
 Smart Slider 3 is 100% responsive with each items, so it will fit perfectly into your page, regardless of the size of your desktop screen or device.

+Be sure you check out the tutorial video about the [🎥 Responsive Settings](https://www.youtube.com/watch?v=GUMeRd4W_bM&list=PLSawiBnEUNfvVeY7M8Yx7UdyOpBEmoH7Z&index=8&ab_channel=NEXTEND).

 = 7.
 Can I customize the fonts of the slider? =
-Yes you can customize everything for every state. (hover, active, opened) The slider comes with Google Web Font support, allowing you to pick from over a dozen font families.
-To make using Google Fonts even easier, we have created a font manager interface that simplifies the process and preview it.
+Yes you can customize everything for every state.
+(Hover, normal) The slider comes with Google Web Font support, allowing you to pick from over a dozen font families.
+You can also use your own font by simply writing its name to the font family field.
+[Check out our tutorial video](https://youtu.be/wKFxC97lFIs?t=248) to learn how to use custom fonts.

 = 8.
-Can I show multiple instances of slider on one page? = Yes you can use multiple slider widgets and slider shortcodes.
+Can I show multiple instances of slider on one page? = Yes, you can use as many sliders on a page as you want.
+But you can only use one slider once.

 = 9.
 How to include a slider in a post or a page? = `[smartslider3 slider=Here comes the slider id]`